ivan-alles/localizer/README.md

 For example: `python localizer\predict_for_images.py models\tools\config.json datasets\tools`.

-## Use a transfer learning model
+## Use transfer learning
-Transfer learning can reduce the number of images required for training by a factor of 100:
+Transfer learning can reduce the number of images required for training by more than 10 times:

 <img src="./assets/Training performance.svg">

-This repository contains a transfer learning base model.
-To use it in training, specify the path to it in the configuration:
+To use transfer learning in training, specify the path to the transfer learning model in the configuration:

 ```json